James and the Giant Peach (musical)

-James and the Giant Peach is a musical with music and lyrics by Benj Pasek and Justin Paul and book by Timothy Allen McDonald based on Roald Dahl's 1961 children's book of the same name.
+James and the Giant Peach is a stage musical with music and lyrics by Benj Pasek and Justin Paul, and a book by Timothy Allen McDonald.
+It is based on the 1961 children's book of the same name by Roald Dahl.

-After McDonald and Leslie Bricusse successfully developed Charlie and the Chocolate Factory into a musical, using songs from the 1971 film adaptation, Dahl's widow Liccy granted the rights to develop James and the Giant Peach to McDonald.
+After McDonald and Leslie Bricusse developed Charlie and the Chocolate Factory into a musical, using songs from the 1971 film adaptation, Dahl's widow Liccy granted the rights to develop James and the Giant Peach to McDonald.
 McDonald started assembling the creative team in 2005.
-Lynn Ahrens, Freddie Gershon and Michael Kerker recommended the songwriting team of Benj Pasek and Justin Paul in 2008.
-After an audition where Pasek and Paul wrote three potential songs in a week, including two that would be worked into the show (James's first solo, "On Your Way Home" and "Property of Spiker and Sponge"), McDonald hired the duo.
+Lynn Ahrens, Freddie Gershon, and Michael Kerker recommended the songwriting team of Benj Pasek and Justin Paul in 2008.
+After an audition where Pasek and Paul wrote three potential songs in a week, including two that would be worked into the show ("On Your Way Home" and "Property of Spiker and Sponge"), McDonald hired the duo.

-The show was first staged at Goodspeed Musicals directed by Graciela Daniele featuring an all star cast.
+The show was first staged by Goodspeed Musicals.
 This production was in talks to go to Broadway following the run.
 However, due to mixed critical response, it was further developed by the team.
-It has been re-worked since then and in 2015, the new version became available for licensing through McDonald's company Music Theatre International and is a popular show in youth and regional theatre.
+It has been re-worked since then and in 2015, the new version became available for licensing through Music Theatre International and is a popular show in youth and regional theatre.
 A cast recording of this new version was released in 2015.
-Two other versions (a Theatre For Young Audiences version and a Junior version) are also available and are utilized commonly by children's theatres.
+Two other versions (a Theatre for Young Audiences version and a Junior version) are also available and are utilized commonly by children's theatres.